iter8-tools/docs/docs/getting-started/concepts.md

 ---

 # Iter8

-Iter8 is the Kubernetes release optimizer built for DevSecOps, MLOps, SRE, and data science teams.

-Ensuring that new versions of apps and ML models perform well, are secure, and maximize business value, requires a metrics-driven approach to DevSec/MLOps.
-Iter8 makes this simple and easy.
+Iter8 is a metrics-driven release optimizer built for DevSecOps, MLOps, SRE and data science teams.
+Iter8 makes it easy to ensure that new versions of apps and ML models perform well, are secure, and maximize business value.

 ## Iter8 experiment
 <p align='center'>